BYU-TRG-Team/langauge-code-service/README.md

 # Language Code Service

-Library for interfacting with the IANA Language Subtag Registry.
+Library for interfacing with the IANA Language Subtag Registry.

 The IANA Language Subtag Registry is not fetched in real time and is instead cached within the library upon every release.